Saturday, August 5, 2017

 One of the cops walked up, asked me where I lived, and told me I couldn’t be riding that thing on the street.
 He told to me take it home and not be out there again with it.
 Well, did you think I would have listened and taken him seriously?
 Fat chance.......

-Well, after being hauled down in the ambulance with the minibike in back to the 4th district police station at 70th and Silver Spring I was locked in a room while they went and called the house.
-Pretty soon, my dad showed up, and he was NOT in a good mood.
 Thankfully, we had a pretty big 1957 Chrysler New Yorker that we could fit the bike in the trunk to get it home.
-I don’t remember how long I was grounded, but on the way home my dad ordered that the mini-bike was history and we were to “sell or get rid of it”.
-I'm sure my dad talked to Tom's dad and our fun riding was ended, courtesy of me.
+I didn't get the kick and don’t remember how long I was grounded, but on the way home my dad ordered that the mini-bike was history and we were to “sell or get rid of it”.
+He was a man of few words, but I understood them well.
+I'm sure my he talked to Tom's dad and our fun riding was immediately canceled, courtesy of me.
 I can’t remember who we may of sold it to or what we did with it, but that turned out to be my last ride on the bike.
 Just another one of many life lessons learned!

 ReplyDelete